Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 16 Granite Belt Christmas Farm

-Even if you’re not visiting at Christmas time, the Granite Belt Christmas Farm is one of the best things to see Stanthorpe offers.
-Here you can see rows and rows of real life Christmas trees being grown – there are around 15,000 trees on the property all up.
+Even if you’re not visiting at Christmas time, the Granite Belt Christmas Farm is one of the best things to see in Stanthorpe.
+Here, you can see rows and rows of real-life Christmas trees being grown—there are around 15,000 trees on the property.

-As well as the real Christmas trees, there is a range of things here for visitors to do, including feeding Santa’s farm animals, shopping for Christmas decorations or enjoying a gourmet picnic amongst the pine trees.
+In addition to the real Christmas trees, visitors can do a range of things, including feeding Santa’s farm animals, shopping for Christmas decorations, or enjoying a gourmet picnic amongst the pine trees.

 Picnic baskets are available for purchase (pre-order required) and include treats like bruschetta, shaved ham, crumbed chicken, mixed leaf salad, white crusty loaf, cheese, relish, aioli and rocky road.